inf0rmatix/design_grid/README.md

 If you get any errors, you might have to pass the parameter `shouldCalculateLayout: true` to the `ResponsiveDesignGrid` widget.
 This might happen most likely if you nested the design grid within a child, but the design grid does not get the full width of the child.

-`ResponsiveDesignGridRow` widget will wrap its children, you should size your rows as small as possible.
+`ResponsiveDesignGridRow` widget will wrap its children, your rows should have as little children as possible.
 Avoid large Rows since this will impact performance.

+#### Basic Usage

 ```dart
 @override